kimooamigo/be-perfect/README.md

 ## Deployment

-The website is deployed using GitHub Pages and can be accessed at [https://drmohamedonia.com/](https://drmohamedonia.com/).
+The website is deployed using cPanel Hosting and can be accessed at [https://drmohamedonia.com/](https://drmohamedonia.com/).

 ## Getting Started